FailAcademy/learning/wdp-vancouver/_lessons/week-05/01-intro-to-es2105.md

 - Set up a basic development environment for an ES2015 application using Gulp.
 - Use the block-scoped binding constructs `let` and `const` in lieu of `var` to define variables where appropriate.
 - Use arrow syntax to write functions that share the same lexical `this` as their surrounding code.
-- Use template strings, enhanced object literals, default parameters, destructuring, rest parameters, and spread operators as shorthand for writing less redundant code.
+- Use template literals, enhanced object literals, default parameters, destructuring, rest parameters, and spread operators as shorthand for writing less redundant code.
 - Use `for...of` to loop over iterable objects.
 - Create JavaScript modules using the `import` and `export` keywords to write more modular code without polluting the global namespace.
-- Write async code using the Promise constructor with the `resolve` and `reject` handlers, as well as `then` and `catch` methods to read the results from a Promise once it's resolved or rejected.

 ---